Vasiliev Nini

 Vasiliev Nini (born 1954 in Gjirokastra, Albania) is an Albanian-born American sculptor who lives in Columbus, Ohio.

 In 1979, he graduated with distinction from the Academy of Arts, Branch of Monumental Sculpture, in Tirana, Albania.

-Since 2 July 2007, he has lived in United States.
+Since 2 July 2007, he has lived in the United States.

-He sculpts in a variety of materials such as marble, granite, stone, wood, bronze, metal and chrome but is not limited according to his visions and variably to different textures, medias and colors.
-As a teacher he spread knowledge and experience at the Center for the Implementation of Art Works and lectured at the Academy of Fine Arts-Branch of Figurative Arts in Tirana; also continued to organize private fine art classes in Omaha, Nebraska.
+He sculpts in a variety of materials such as marble, granite, stone, wood, bronze, metal and chrome.
+As a teacher he worked at the Center for the Implementation of Art Works and the Academy of Fine Arts-Branch of Figurative Arts in Tirana; he also organized private fine art classes in Omaha, Nebraska.

 Early life

 His sculpting expanded through projects for the Ministry of Education, the Albanian League of Writers and Artists, and with the following commissions: